isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://acres.org.sg/" rel="noopener noreferrer nofollow" target="_blank">ACRES</a></strong> is
 a registered Charity that aims to create a world where all animals are treated as fellow sentient beings.
-Their focus areas include wildlife rescue and rehabilitation, investigating wildlife crime, promoting human-wildlife coexistence and community outreach.
-Their work is encapsulated by humane education, raising awareness and equipping people to advance animal welfare in their own capacity!</p>
+ACRES' focus areas include wildlife rescue and rehabilitation, investigating wildlife crime, promoting human-wildlife coexistence and community outreach.
+The work that they do is encapsulated by humane education, raising awareness and equipping people to advance animal welfare in their own capacity!</p>
 </td>
 </tr>
 <tr>